occivink/mpv-image-viewer/README.md

 # Credits

-Thanks to haasn for coming up first with the [image-viewer config](https://gist.github.com/haasn/7919afd765e308fa91cbe19a64631d0f), all the mpv devs and the /mpv/ shitposters.
+Thanks to haasn for coming up first with the [image-viewer config](https://gist.github.com/haasn/7919afd765e308fa91cbe19a64631d0f), all the mpv devs and the /mpv/ funposters.